Year 6

 P.E:

-Class Six have PE lessons twice a week, but this varies from term to term; some of the PE lessons will be taught by Mr Sheehan, Mrs Thompson and Miss Barnes.
+Year Six have PE lessons twice a week, but this varies from term to term; some of the PE lessons will be taught by specialist teachers.
 The pupils will undertake a range of sporting activities throughout the year including tag rugby, gymnastics, invasive and defensive games, athletics, dance and Relax Kids.
 It is a good idea to have PE kits available throughout the week just in case we need to use a different PE slot.
 It is also important to make sure that all earrings are removed on PE days and that hair is tied back.

 Class Visits/visitors: